Molecular and Viral Diagnostics

 |A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 In general, samples appropriate for conventional microbiological evaluation (i.e., detection of viruses) are also suitable for molecular diagnostic tests.
 This includes excretions and secretions, feces, blood, serum, and biopsies from infected, live animals (i.e., ante mortem), and relevant tissues/organs and washings (e.g., bronchial lavage) from necropsied animals (i.e., post mortem).
-Refer to the Sample Collection and Submission Guidelines for comments on sample handling and shipment.
+Refer to the Molecular and Viral Diagnostics Submission Guidelines for comments on sample handling and shipment.

 For best results, clinical specimens should be collected aseptically from individual animals.
 Care should be taken to avoid cross contamination.
 Samples from different animals can be pooled for molecular assays if cost is a concern, but it is recommended that clients consult with VDL staff prior to pooling samples.
 Alternatively, samples can be pooled in the lab.